farahmzi/git-challenge/team/Farah/README.md

 ## About Me

-**Farah Al-Muzaini** — a passionate techie and the founder of **AtharTech**, a student-centered initiative focused on empowering youth with technical skills, industry insights, and mentorship opportunities.
+**Farah Almozini** — a passionate techie and the founder of **AtharTech**, a student-centered initiative focused on empowering youth with technical skills, industry insights, and mentorship opportunities.

  I’m **Information Technology** student at Princess Nourah University, and currently pursuing **Software Engineering** at Holberton School.